Private Collection (film)

 Private Collection is a 1972 Australian black comedy film that marked the feature debuts of Pamela Stephenson and Michael Caton.

 Plot

 Two rival art collectors, Henry Phillips and Joseph Tibbsworth, engage the services of George Kleptoman, a thief, to steal from each other.
-In the meantime Mary Ann, Henry's bored wife, has acquired a secret boyfriend and plans to murder him.
+In the meantime Mary-Ann, Henry's bored wife, has acquired a secret boyfriend and plans mariticide.